Which three authentication types can be used to authenticate users? (Choose three.)

 D. Network/Network Profiles/IKE Crypto

-Network/Network Profiles/IKE Gateways
+D. Network/Network Profiles/IKE Crypto:

 A new application server 192.168.197.40 has been deployed in the DMZ.
 There are no public IP addresses available resulting in the server sharing MAT IP 198 51 100 B8 with another OMZ serve that uses IP address 192 168 19?
 60 Firewall security and NAT rules have been configured The application team has confirmed mat the new server is able to establish a secure connection to an external database with IP address 203.0.113.40.
 The database team reports that they are unable to establish a secure connection to 196 51 100 88 from 203.0.113.40 However it confirm a successful prig test to 198 51 100 88 Referring to the MAT configuration and traffic logs provided how can the firewall engineer resolve the situation and ensure inbound and outbound connections work concurrently for both DMZ servers?